Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 6. "License:" field: should preferably refer to a standard license (see [wikipedia][wikiLic]) using one of R's standard specifications.
 Be specific about any version that applies (e.g., GPL-2).
+Licenses restricting use, e.g., to academic or non-profit researchers, are not suitable for _Bioconductor_.
 Core _Bioconductor_ packages are typically licensed under Artistic-2.0.
 To specify a non-standard license, include a file named LICENSE in your package (containing the full terms of your license) and use the string "file LICENSE" (without the double